apereo/cas/planning/High-Availability-Guide.md

 # High Availability Guide (HA/Clustering)

-A highly available CAS deployment is one that offers resilience in response to various failure modes such that CAS continues to offer SSO services despite failed components.
-We offer a recommended architecture that provides fault tolerance in CAS and dependent components as a reference for executing a CAS deployment that meets institutional performance and availability characteristics.
+A highly available CAS deployment is one that offers resilience in response to various failure modes such that CAS continues to offer SSO services despite failures.
+We offer a recommended architecture that provides a starting point for planning and executing a CAS deployment that meets institutional performance and availability requirements.
-It also provides a framework for understanding component requirements in various subsystems that are involved in CAS installation and maintenance.
+It also provides a framework for understanding CAS software component requirements imposed by HA considerations.

 ## Recommended Architecture
 The following diagram highlights the vital aspects of a highly available CAS deployment.